charlestolley/python-snmp/docs/source/snmp.rst

       implements the authentication algorithm.
 Similarly, the `privProtocol` parameter specifies a privacy algorithm.
 Implementations of standard algorithms are provided in the :mod:`snmp.security.usm.auth` and :mod:`snmp.security.usm.priv` modules.
-The `authSecret` and `privSecret`
+It is also possible to write your own implementions by sub-classing :class:`snmp.security.usm.AuthProtocol`
-      parameters specify the authentication and privacy passwords.
+      and :class:`snmp.security.usm.PrivProtocol`, respectively.

+      The `authSecret` and `privSecret` parameters specify the authentication and privacy passwords.
 Alternatively, if authentication and privacy use the same password, then the `secret` parameter may be used in lieu of the other two.

       Normally, a user will default to the highest security level that its configuration supports.
 If you desire a lower security level as the